dekoza/mtgpl/docs/_sources/2XM.rst.txt

 :mtgtip:`Ad Nauseam<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/9/a9f2c53e-ff58-4aa8-89a6-4f45628cc571.jpg?1598306470|https://scryfall.com/card/2xm/76/ad-nauseam?utm_source=api>`
    Reveal the top card of your library and put that card into your hand.
-You lose life equal to its converted mana cost.
+You lose life equal to its mana value.
 You may repeat this process any number of times.

 :mtgtip:`Beacon of Unrest<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/6/06bd199b-1855-4208-8bf7-8930e91ab139.jpg?1598304450|https://scryfall.com/card/2xm/77/beacon-of-unrest?utm_source=api>`